Do Dogs Sleep in Their Own Poop? (10 Factors)

 Using dog pee pads as an alternative to having someone take your dog outdoors is also a good idea.
 With this method, the poop (and even any pee) should hopefully be confined to a single location.

 In many cases, dogs will defecate on one side of a pee pad and then use their noses to cover it with the other side.
-This also reduces the occurrences of a dog sleeping in its own poop.
+This also reduces the occurrence of a dog sleeping in its own poop.

 Talk to your veterinarian